okfn/handbook/text/recipes/cleaning-data-with-spreadsheets.rst

    .. image:: http://farm9.staticflickr.com/8324/8388491003_8ed9e5762a_o_d.png

    **Select Count.** Then click **Okay** in the pivot table window.
 A new worksheet will appear, containing a list of unique values from column G, along with the number of times each occurs.
 #.
 This view of the data enables us to quickly scan down the list and see the problems.
 The count lets us know how much work it is likely to be to fix them.
 So, with a quick bit of analysis of this pivot table, we can see that of a total 416 rows of data in the GRAIN dataset only 106 values (that is 416 minus the 310 where data are not present) are recorded in the column for Projected investment.
 Of these 106, only 14 are NOT uniform like “US$34 million” or “US$1,876 million”.
-Here are the offending entries, which we’ve pulled out into a table[a]:
+Here are the offending entries, which we’ve pulled out into a table:

 +-------------------------------------------------------------------------------------------+---+
 |Value                                                                                      |   |